MicrosoftDocs/msteams-docs/msteams-platform/tabs/quickstarts/create-personal-tab-dotnet-core-mvc.md

 ms.topic: quickstart
 ms.author: lajanuar
 ---
-# Create a Custom Personal Tab with ASP.
-NET Core MVC
+# Create a Custom Personal Tab with ASP.NETCore MVC

-In this quickstart we'll walk-through creating a custom personal tab with C# and ASP.
-Net Core MVC.
+In this quickstart we'll walk-through creating a custom personal tab with C# and ASP.NetCore MVC.
 We'll also use [App Studio for Microsoft Teams](~/concepts/build-and-test/app-studio-overview.md) to finalize your app manifest and deploy your tab to Teams.

 [!INCLUDE [dotnet-core-prereq](~/includes/tabs/dotnet-core-prereq.md)]